firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 ```

 The whole class is almost as simple as the original single method in `User`.
 It
+encapsulates everything it needs.
+It doesn't pollute models with methods that
-encapsulates everything it needs and has intention-revealing name and simplest API.
+would never be used from other places.
+And has intention-revealing name and
+simple single-method API.

 ## Conclusion

 These are just some ideas on how to approach refactoring of fat models and fat
 controllers.
-Please let me know if you think I could improve anything.
+Please let me know if you think something could be improved.

+Thanks.